SardiusMedia/player.plugin.player-manager/README.md

 # player.plugin.player-manager

-object to handle set and playing media srouces
+object to handle and play media sources

 This is used in conjuction with player.plugin.player-manager